babasaraki/iandow.github.io/_posts/2017-10-24-Forest_Fires.md

 # The MapR Convergence Conference is coming to Portland!

-If you trying to build data science applications for your business, I would like to personally invite you to join me at MapR's one-day Big Data conference on Thursday November 16th at the Nines Hotel in downtown Portland, Oregon.
+If you are trying to build data science applications for your business, I would like to personally invite you to join me at MapR's one-day Big Data conference on Thursday November 16th at the Nines Hotel in downtown Portland, Oregon.

 We will be discussing the following: